henrywu2019/BentoML/docs/source/deployment/aws_sagemaker.rst

     }

-Use AWS CLI to verify that the BentoService is properly deployed to Sagemaker and is ready to inference
+Use AWS CLI to verify that the MyModel is properly deployed to Sagemaker and is ready to inference

 .. code-block:: bash